Menu

 START EARLY

 I also suggest starting early as the gorge is beautiful in the early hours of the morning.
 The sun creeps slowly into the gorge, casting it in amazing soft light and the birds will sing their little hearts out.
-By lunchtime the sandstone is bright and the lushness of the ferns and trees seems pale in comparison.

 CREEK CROSSINGS

-Since Carnarvon Creek sneaks its way into the gorge, be ready for plenty of creek crossings.
+Since Carnarvon Creek sneaks its way through the gorge, be ready for plenty of creek crossings.
 There are about 18 crossings if you hike all the way to Big Bend.
 You will likely have to hop from rock to rock, and depending on water levels you may need to take off your shoes.

 Hiking poles will help if you’re a bit unsteady on your feet.